 It’s surprisingly pleasant, and the taste, like the product itself, is like a protein shake combined with a greens supplement.
 The predominant flavor is blueberry, but there’s also an earthy green tea flavor with somewhat nutty undertones.
 All in all, it’s quite similar to açai berry.

-But most greens powders exaggerate their ability to substitute for fruits and vegetables, and this is the first one I’ve seen that might actually be overshooting its mark.
+But most greens powders exaggerate their ability to substitute for fruits and vegetables (“one scoop is the equivalent of five servings!) and this is one of the very few that might actually be overshooting its mark.
 It’s hard to be too upset with Kylea for that.

-At about $100 thirty servings, or $3.33 per scoop, it’s one of the most expensive greens supplements I’ve ever seen, second only to Athletic Greens at $4.23 per serving.
+At about $100 for thirty servings, or $3.33 per scoop, it’s one of the most expensive greens supplements I’ve seen.
+Most greens powders cost between $1 and $2 per serving.

-Personally, since even half a serving is several times more nutritious than most of its competitors, I would just halve the servings to save the cash.
-It’s worth pointing out that the product itself suggests taking between half a scoop and a whole scoop anyway, and that you only consume half servings for the first few weeks of taking it in order to accustom your body to its “high level of nutrients.”
+Since even half a serving is several times more nutritious than most of its competitors, I would just halve the servings to save the cash.
+It’s worth pointing out that the product itself suggests that you only consume half servings for the first few weeks of usage in order to accustom your body to its “high level of nutrients.”